Azure/azure-sdk-for-python/doc/deprecation_process.md

 ## Update overview/conceptual documentation that points to deprecated packages

 TODO: The process for this section is still a WIP.
 Guidance will be updated here once we have concrete steps.

-- These will be on the docs.microsoft.com page.
+- These will be on the MS Learn page.
 You can search in the search bar for mentions of the deprecated packages.

 # More details